 At this cornflower-yellow jewel box, you’ll have an elevated, special-occasion-worthy dining experience.
 The refined, British Raj-inspired ambience and superior fare are no surprise.
 After all, warm and personable chef and co-owner Navjot Arora worked for upscale hotel chains for many years.
 (He’s also the owner of nearby Thai restaurant Sambal.)

 From the extensive, well-planned menu (complete with a cocktail and wine list), order an appetizer sampler or entrée thali (round metal tray with several dishes) for the most varied experience.
 In addition to the classics, Chutney Masala excels at unusual fare, including achari murgh tikka (tandoori chicken with an Indian pickle marinade) and gila i purdah kebab (naan-wrapped pounded lamb kebabs, akin to an Indian hot dog).
 Other must-tries include the spicy, crave-worthy Indo-Chinese chili chicken and baingan mirchi ka salan (sweet and sour eggplant with toasted sesame and peanuts).

-According to Anu Arora, co-owner (and Navjot’s wife), the restaurant avoids artificial colors; does not overuse curry, oil, or cream; and never repeats sauces.
+According to Anu Arora, co-owner (and Navjot’s wife), the Indian restaurant avoids artificial colors; does not overuse curry, oil, or cream; and never repeats sauces.
 Meat is hormone- and antibiotic-free; brown rice can be substituted; and dishes are thoughtfully demarcated as vegan, gluten-free, spicy, extra-spicy, and with nuts.
 To learn how to prepare the dishes at home, sign up for one of Navjot’s monthly cooking classes.